 In most premises, local fire and rescue authorities are responsible for enforcing this fire safety legislation.
 However, HSE has enforcement responsibility on construction sites, for nuclear premises, and on ships under construction or undergoing repair.

-Epica Health & Safety can help you with your fire requirements.
+Epica Health, Safety & Wellbeing can help you with your fire requirements.
 Take a look through the type pf services we can offer you.